 Note: When binding a Mesh, then typically some form of automatic Skinning is applied as well to populate the mesh weight maps with initial data.
-Those initial weight maps are then optimized and tuned manually.
+Those initial weight maps might need manual optimisation.

 The Weight Copy panel is only available for Custom meshes which are already bound to an Avastar Armature.
 This panel is used to create or replace weights for your meshes.

 The weight Copy panel is admittedly complex.
 However, once you understand the elements in the panel and how they interact, weight copy should no longer be a mystery for you.

 Just for completeness: You see the weight Copy panel only when the active Object (selected Object) is a Mesh Object that is already bound to an Avastar Rig.